Dimakoua/dailypick/content/blog/posts/2025-10-03-supercharge-async-standups-with-slack-and-daily-pick.md

 ---

 **Bottom line:** Async stand-ups thrive on clarity, automation, and shared ownership.
 By combining Slack workflows with Daily Pick’s playful fairness, you create a routine that respects everyone’s time zone, keeps blockers visible, and makes updates feel more like collaboration than obligation.
 Your distributed team gets the benefits of a stand-up—without the calendar chaos.
+Want to go deeper?
+Pair this playbook with our [Remote Onboarding Icebreakers](/blog/remote-onboarding-icebreakers-your-new-hires-will-love/) so new teammates adopt the habit faster, and revisit Slack’s own [async stand-up best practices](https://slack.com/blog/collaboration/async-standups) for platform-specific tips.